yoonjk/VAD-VAR-Workshop/content/Turbonomic/README.md

 - IBMId and access to Techzone
 - Complete [Turbonomic by IBM Sales Foundation](https://learn.ibm.com/course/view.php?id=9929)
 - [A TechZone Reservation](https://learn.ibm.com/mod/page/view.php?id=210016).
-Follow the instruction in this document to reserve the Tubonomic Instance.
+Follow the instruction in this document to reserve the Turbonomic Instance.

 > Note: Turbonomic instances will be reserved by Instructor for VEST Workshop.